By STEVE MILLER

 “There was nothing I could do about it,” Harrington said.

-To avoid the last scenario in future elections, Harrington is seeking $749,846 from the county to purchase 785 electronic poll books, known as e-poll books, and other equipment.
+To avoid the last scenario in future elections, Harrington is seeking $749,846 from the county to purchase 785 electronic poll books, known as e-poll books, and other equipment (by javorian).
 She said the new technology will streamline her operations and cut voter wait times.

 E-poll books have the ability to perform a lot of the work traditionally done on paper.
 Harrington’s e-poll books would be Apple iPads stocked with software that would, among other things, allow poll workers to check in voters at precincts with just the scan of a driver’s license.